harrisonfar123/BeautyBite/GITHUB_SETUP.md

 # GitHub Repository Setup Instructions

+## Current Status
-Since I cannot create the GitHub repository directly, please follow these steps to create your BeautyBite repository on GitHub:
+The repository has not been created yet.
+Please follow these steps to create your BeautyBite repository on GitHub:

 ## Step 1: Create GitHub Repository